-This year, I wanted to focus on simple sleep tips and quick fixes that you can apply to improve your sleep.
-I recognise that a lot of sleep tips can seem totally unachievable or inaccessible to many.
+Today, I wanted to focus on simple sleep tips and quick fixes that you can apply to improve your sleep.
+I recognise that a lot of sleep tips can seem totally unachievable or inaccessible for many.
 Changing your lifestyle isn’t easy, even if the pay off is beneficial.

 The truth is that achieving good sleep is about intention, not perfection.
 It’s about small, incremental changes.